akarazeev/MOOCs/deepnlp-2017/notes/lecture_12.md

 #### Attention

+- `Early` Fusion - fusion scheme that integrates unimodal features before learning concepts
+- `Late` Fusion - fusion scheme that first reduces unimodal features to separately learned concept scores, then these scores are integrated to learn concepts

-Read Only Memory for Encoder-Decoder Models
+Read Only Memory (ROM) for Encoder-Decoder Models

 `Recognizing Textual Entailment (RTE)`